missilefish/wordpress-security-scanner/README.md

-wordpress-security-scanner
+wordpress security scanner
 ==========================

 A PHP script to check for hacked files in a Wordpress installation.
-The script
+The script will read every line in every file from the origin in which you run it (the script, recursively), by default will set file and directory permissions to a relatively safe level, and alert you to issues.
+In the event a file is flagging, the default solution is to set the mode to '0000'.
+This mode makes the file useless, however it is NOT a complete solution to your problem.
+The intention with this script is to provide automated resolutions depending on how you implement it under CRON.

+This script should be run as SUPERUSER.

-This script is designed for system admins and webmasters.
+This script is designed for system admins and webmasters who deal with multiple virtual hosts who have Wordpress installs.
 If you don't have a basic understanding of Worpdress and PHP you might want to move along.

 If you have not moved along, then this script is a pulic share of how I manage my hundreds of virtual hosts which server WP.